rahulkulkarny/YOLO_Object_Detection/README.md

 ```
 If you'd like to load a `.pb` and `.meta` file when using `return_predict()` you can set the `"pbLoad"` and `"metaLoad"` options in place of the `"model"` and `"load"` options you would normally set.

-That's all.

-## Credits

-Credits for this code go to [https://github.com/thtrieu](https://github.com/thtrieu).
-I've merely created a wrapper to get people started.